Operation Antha: Plot

-After Kanwar Lal's partners are killed by Kanwar's lookalike Inspector Susheel Kumar 14 years ago, commissioner Kulwanth receives a call indicating the arrival of his daughter, Mandakini, from US.
+Kanwar Lal's partners are killed by Kanwar's lookalike Inspector Susheel Kumar 14 years ago. commissioner Kulwanth receives a call indicating the arrival of his daughter, Mandakini, from US.
 Mandakini arrives and gets delusioned by the corruption in India and resolves to put an end to it.
 Kanwar Lal is released from prison after serving a life sentence.
-He meets Babu who gives him a shelter and aspires to follow his path.
+He meets Babu who gives him shelter and aspires to follow his path.
 Kanwar meets a middleman through whom he manages to make an unfriendly alliance with a few corrupt politicians.
 Master Hirannaiah and his friend are social workers and theatre artists.
 They expose a few politicians's dirty world through their street plays.
 The politicians sent Kanwar to kill them.
-Mandakini witnesses and takes them to the hospital.
-They discover that they have the same ideals and decides to work as a team.
-Mandakini captures the videos and photos of the corrupt politicians in their dirty world while the duo criticises the government through their plays and newspaper articles.
+Mandakini witnesses this and takes them to the hospital.
+They discover that they have the same ideals and decide to work as a team.
+Mandakini captures the videos and photos of the corrupt politicians in their dirty world while the duo criticise the government through their plays and newspaper articles.

-The politicians upon finding the truth sends Kanwar and his gang to retrieve the video and photos.
+The politicians upon finding out the truth send Kanwar and his gang to retrieve the video and photos.
 He leaves her with a warning.
 Mandakini is advised by Kulwanth to stay away from the politicians and criminals and justifies his point by narrating Susheel's past.
 After learning this, she decides to bail out Susheel and devises a unique plan.
 She manages to prove that Kanwar, who was released recently is actually Susheel while the real Susheel is Kanwar.
 Thereby Susheel is bailed out while Kanwar is taken back to prison.
 Upon release, Susheel kidnaps Mandakini and her friends where he takes them to an isolated building.
 He sells the photos and videos to the politicians for a hefty sum of ₹50 lakh(equivalent to ₹30 crore today).
 Susheel meets the middleman and organises a few gangsters and starts to form gangs by killing the major goons.
 Susheel warns Kulwanth not to trace them since Mandakini is in their custody.